Immunizations

 In 1975, Wisconsin passed the Student Immunization Law which detailed required doses of vaccinations for children attending all Wisconsin schools, as well as licensed day care centers in order to prevent transmission of these communicable diseases outlined in the table below.
 Since then, there have been many changes and additions to the statute (Chapter 252) and administrative rule (DHS 144).
 These updates can be found at Wisconsin Statute 252.04.

-As the District School Nurse, and per the Department of Health Services DHS 144.03(10)(a), I am able to obtain your child's immunization information if it is available on the Wisconsin Immunization Registry.
+As the District Nurse, and per the Department of Health Services DHS 144.03(10)(a), I am able to obtain your child's immunization information if it is available on the Wisconsin Immunization Registry.
 For this reason, I ask that you only submit a copy of your child's immunization records if your child is:

 • from out of state or out of the country,